xinzhel/OpenManus-Mini/README.md

 # OpenManus-Mini (Implementing Manus in <250 lines of code) 🙋
-[OpenManus](https://github.com/mannaandpoem/OpenManus) is clean, but OpenMinus-Mini is minimal for educational purposes 🛫!
+This is a minimal [OpenManus](https://github.com/mannaandpoem/OpenManus) for self-learning purposes 🛫!
 The code in the `app` repository is copied from the original [OpenManus](https://github.com/mannaandpoem/OpenManus), including the basic definitions tools, llm (simplified) and prompts.
 The core function code is in the `openmanus_mini.py` file, containing only 250 lines of code.

+Note: Unfinished personal exploration.
+Bugs may exist, the fully tested code may (or may not) be released.

 ## Installation